Display Accessibility Tools

 Financial Support

 Over 200 students now serve as teaching or research assistants in the Department of Physics and Astronomy.
 Graduate students typically serve as teaching assistants for at least a year during their graduate studies.
 This typically involves supporting labs for undergraduate students, providing mentoring and support for students in introductory physics courses, or grading homework and exams for higher-level undergraduate or graduate courses.
-In Fall 2021, teaching assistant receive a stipend of $1106 biweekly.

 Once students progress through their core graduate course work, they typically have research assistantships that are supported through grand funding obtained by their advisors.
-In Fall 2021, research assistants receive a biweekly stipend of $1125 prior to have completed their comprehensive exams, and $1248 biweekly after they complete their comprehensive exams.

 In addition to this stipend, students receive a full tuition waiver for all of the recommended physics/astronomy courses up to 9 credits in the fall and spring, and 5 credits in the summer semester.
 Health insurance is also provided for the academic year.
 Teaching Assistants spend up to 20 hours a week on their duties, including 6-10 contact hours in laboratories or help rooms.
 The normal graduate level course load taken by first year students in our graduate program is 6 to 9 credit hours per semester.
-Graduate assistants are represented by a union.

 A variety of merit or need based Fellowships are available: